jl33-ai/1000-machine-learning-interview-questions/content/act-0 prelude/0-README.md.md

 - Is this only for people who plan to interview?
 	- No, it's for everyone.
+- Which type of interview does this book apply to?
+	- Quanitative trading, quantitative researching, Machine learning engineer, data science, software developer, then tyou will benefit from this.
 - Who wrote this?
 	- [[1 requirements.txt|Me]]
 - Why is it called '**D**ata **S**cience **X**' if it encompasses machine learning, programming and quant finance?